 You can sign up online for lists like Gofobo or Advance Screenings and learn where and how to access free movie screenings in your area.
 You can also listen to the radio; many radio shows give away free movie screenings as contest winnings.

 Dealflicks is an app that helps movie theaters fill up seats that would otherwise sit empty by brokering discount ticket prices at the box office (exactly how much is at the theater's discretion).
-Use the app or the website to find cheap movie tickets at 15 percent to 60 percent off retail and bundle packages, such as two tickets, two drinks, and one popcorn, for the same steep discount.
+Use the app or the website to find cheap movie tickets at up to 60 percent off retail and bundle packages, such as two tickets, two drinks, and one popcorn, for the same steep discount.
 The app is available for iPhone and Android users.

 Save even more money by avoiding the concession stand.
 Movie theaters post profit margins of 85 percent or higher on drinks and snacks, according to estimates cited by The Hollywood Reporter.
 An obvious solution is to buy that box of Sour Patch Kids at the grocery store instead of spending $5 at the theater, but many cinemas ban outside food and beverages.
 Bars in cinemas seem to be increasingly popular but are stocked with overpriced beverages designed to loosen the purse strings.
 Arrive at the theater with self-control in hand.